 - Third party details – If there were other people involved, get their details such as name and phone number if you can, but certainly details such as make and colour of their car and the registration number.
-This is particularly important as they can be traced with just their car details.

 - Medical report – Make sure you see a medical professional to get your injuries assessed and documented.
-A report will be made that will not only list your injuries but will include recommend treatment and expected recovery time.
+A report will be made that will not only list your injuries but will include recommended treatment and expected recovery time.
 This will be very useful in determining the amount of compensation you could receive.